Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Data analysis

 The 2D momentum spectra for the cosmic muon events is constructed from the experimental data by selecting events with the reconstructed time in the DCH away from the beam collision time, as shown in Fig.~\ref{figtevent}.
 The time resolution of the drift chamber for the two track events is about 1.--1.5~nsec, which should be compared to the 81.7~nsec time interval between beam collisions.
-The asymmetrical behaviour originates from asymmetrical distribution of variations of the drift times of DCH hits along a traversed track.
+The asymmetrical behavior originates from asymmetrical distribution of variations of the drift times of DCH hits along a traversed track.
 The very clean sample of cosmic events can be obtained by applying $|t^\text{event}-t^\text{beam}|>20.4$~nsec selection cut.
 The data sample over each data taking season provides enough statistics for accurate evaluation of the cosmic background spectra.
 At threshold energy region $\sqrt{s}\leq0.381$~GeV the detector was operated with reduced magnetic field for a very limited time, having $B_{field} = 0.65$~T for RHO2013 and 1~T for LOW2020 data taking seasons instead of 1.3~T normally used.
 Different magnetic fields lead to the different momentum resolutions and even momentum distributions because of a geometrical selection, so it is necessary to construct the specific PDF function for the reduced magnetic field case.
-Increased PDF uncertainty due to the limited statistics of the cosmic data here, enhanced by the higher ratio of the numbers of cosmic events to the $\pi^+\pi^-$ events, leads to the additional 0.5\% systematic uncertainty to the pion form factor measurement at these cms energies.
+Increased PDF uncertainty due to the limited statistics of the cosmic data here, enhanced by the higher ratio of the numbers of cosmic events to the $\pi^+\pi^-$ events, leads to the additional 0.5\% systematic uncertainty to the pion form factor measurement at these c.m.~energies.

-Momentum spectra of the $e^+e^-\to\pi^+\pi^-\pi^0$ and $e^+e^-\to e^+e^-e^+e^-,\mu^+\mu^-e^+e^-$ ($4\ell$) background events are obtained from the full MC simulation.
+Momentum spectra of the $e^+e^-\to\pi^+\pi^-\pi^0$ and $e^+e^-\to e^+e^-e^+e^-,\mu^+\mu^-e^+e^-$ ($4\ell$) background events are obtained from the full MC simulation using corresponding generators as discussed later in Sec.~\ref{bgsection}.
 Numbers of events for these background processes passed selection cuts relative to the number of $2\pi$ events are $\sim 0.8\%$ for $3\pi$ at the $\omega$ peak and $\sim 0.8\%$ for the two-photon four-lepton production events at the lowest energy points.
 The actual effect on the measured pion form factor is even smaller as their momentum spectra are quite different from that of the signal process.
 At the other energies the relative number of background events is negligible.

 The result of the likelihood minimization based on the distributions of particle momenta for the $E_{beam}=391.36$~MeV beam energy point is demonstrated in Figs.~\ref{figpiavmom},~\ref{figpimom} for different momentum projections.